veiskiboi/Stream2Web/README.md

 The stream is archived automatically in segments, and accessible remotely.

 ---
-## ⚠️ Important Notice
+## ⚠️ Important Notice for advanced users
-This version still utilizes slow and semi-unstable HLS, this will be updated to WebRTC on next version for convenience and performance.
+This version utilizes encoder `libx264` that is heavy for CPU.
+If you've got beefier system, you may want to change it to `h264_v4l2m2m` in ffmpeg statement.
+This is found in `sender.hs`

 ---
 ## Features